gustavovalverde/e-ticket-rd/docs/product/development-plan.md

   - **Framework:** Next.js (using the App Router for modern features like Server Components, improved routing, and layouts).
   - **UI Components:** Shadcn/ui (leveraging its accessible and customizable components built on Tailwind CSS and Radix UI).
   - **State Management:** Zustand (simple, scalable, and less boilerplate than Redux) or React Context (for simpler global state needs in the prototype).
-  - **Form Handling:** React Hook Form (for performant, flexible, and easy-to-use form validation).
+  - **Form Handling:** TanStack Form (for performant, flexible form validation with advanced features like field dependencies and async validation).
-  - **Schema Validation:** Zod (for robust data validation on both client and server, integrates well with React Hook Form).
+- **Schema Validation:** Zod (for robust data validation on both client and server, integrates well with TanStack Form via zodValidator).
   - **Internationalization (i18n):** next-intl (specifically designed for Next.js App Router) or i18next with react-i18next.
   - **Accessibility Testing:** Axe DevTools browser extension, ESLint accessibility plugins (eslint-plugin-jsx-a11y).
   - **Styling:** Tailwind CSS (via Shadcn/ui).